shaefelinger/codepedia/src/EXPRESS/static files.md

 eg CSS, JS, Images,...

+- using the middleware `express.static(path)` (where `path` is the absolute path of the folder)

-use `/public` folder
+- eg. use `/public` folder

-all the files are not accessable by the uses, but the /public folder is
+- all the files are not accessable by the uses, but the /public folder is

 use